kellisson/kellisson/README.md

-- 👋 Hi, I'm Kellisson Felipe, Java software developer for a living, brazilian breathing machine on the rest of the day.
+- 👋 Hi, I'm Kellisson Felipe, software developer for a living, brazilian breathing machine on the rest of the day.
 - 👀 I’m interested in music, books, games (and game dev), drawing and improve myself as a sofware developer.
 - 🌱 I’m currently learning software testing, refactoring and architecture.
 Outside of computing I like to read and learn about guitars and synthesizers, music production, drawing and politics.
 - 📫 Hit me up on https://bit.ly/3Ayqlut :)